 File a FAFSA

-We encourage all students, regardless of family income, to submit a Free Application for Federal Student Aid (FAFSA).
+All students, regardless of family income, are encouraged to submit a Free Application for Federal Student Aid (FAFSA).
+Apply between January 1 and March 2 to be considered for all available funds.
+Beginning Fall 2014, California residents with incomes of up to $150,000 may be eligible for the Middle Class Scholarship.
 Even students who don't qualify for need-based aid, are usually eligible for federal loans that have student-friendly terms and low interest rates.
 Chico State participates in the Federal Direct Student Loan Program, which provides long-term, low-interest loans, called Stafford Loans.
 These loans are borrowed directly from the U.S. Department of Education, with the loan proceeds delivered through CSU, Chico.
 CSU, Chico.
 Federally backed loans to parents, called PLUS Loans, are also administered through CSU, Chico.
 These loans are usually a better alternative to private lending.